-Many videos and websites talk about a MasterClass discount code and coupon, and MasterClass doesn’t offer any.
-MasterClass offers seasonal specials, such as the two for one all-access pass offer where you get two all-access passes for the price of one.
+MasterClass does not offer any sort of discounts.
+MasterClass offers seasonal specials, like the two for one all-access pass special.
 It is open to everyone when you arrive at their site, it isn’t something you find a promotion code for.
-The links above will take you directly to these masterclass offers if they are available.
+The links above will take you directly to these offers when they are available.

 MasterClasses for Travel Influencers

-As you can see from the list above, there are soon to be more than 50 Masterclasses and they may not all be relevant to you.
+There are soon to be more than 50+ Masterclasses and they may not all be relevant to you.
 Here I’ll detail a few courses which are really useful for travel influencers.

 Jimmy Chin’s an American professional, mountaineer, climber, skier, director, and photographer.
 Chin build his entire professional life taking photos at the top of the world secluded areas.
 National Geographic even put him on their cover and earned him multiple awards.